 Galileo did not face the Roman Inquisition until April 1633.
-Seventy year old Galileo was tried and convicted of heresy for proposing the sun centered Copernican model.
-He was placed on house arrest for the rest of his life, and his book was banned; the ban last for over 200 years.
+The seventy-year old was tried and convicted of heresy for proposing the sun centered Copernican model.
+He was placed on house arrest for the rest of his life and his book was banned; the ban lasted for over 200 years.
 Sister Maria was emotionally and physically upset by her father’s fate.
 In 1633, the number of letters she wrote to her father nearly equaled the total number of known letters in the years prior.
 The last known letter Sister Maria sent to her father was on December 10, 1633.
-She writes:
+She wrote:

 10 December 1633

 Most Beloved Lord Father